jaron summers (c) 2014

 “I’ve heard,” said Dad, “that kids have gotten into things like this, closed the lid and perished.”

 “Oh, yeah?”
 I asked.
-I could smell a hint of whiskey on his breath and sensed that something might go wrong.
-I knew what was coming next.
+I caught a hint of whiskey on his breath and sensed that something might go wrong.

 “Why don’t you climb into it and see if I can hear you yell?” he asked.

-“Why don’t you climb into it and we’ll close the lid and see if I can hear you yell,” I said.
+“Why don’t you hop into it and we’ll close the lid and see if I can hear you yell,” I said.
 “After all, you can scream louder than me.”

 “That’s an idea but if something went wrong and the lid stuck, you might not be able to open it and you’d do in your old man.”